Androidsftw/chromiumos/README.md

 maybe it's useful for someone but remember it's your PC not mine ;)

 ## Install
-Just copy the installcodecs.sh into your Downloads folder:

 * close all & open crosh: **Press CTRL+ALT+T**
 * Enter: **`shell`**